coderefinery/presentations/2023-ISC-lightning_WS-challenges.md

      - The Q&A is actually the thing that we worry the most (not the stream so much)
           - We may have even

 ---

-# Scaling up

-- Meeting expectations: some want walkthrouhgs and some want proper problem-solving exercises
-- there will be more people with technical problems which leads to overhead in solving them
-- Difficult to achieve a common understanding on topics
-- Level of teaching: with massive courses all participants won't have the same prerequisite level
-     - Always taking the novices into account leads all courses being basic course
-- How to know how people are doing?
-     - We don't see them, only the document
-- Certificates: how do we assess what people have been done?
-- .emph[Coordination effort] starts to outweigh lesson preparation and teaching
-- Volunteer retention and building long lasting relationships takes effort
-- Over 30 instructors/speakers, Over 100 exercise leads (not in one event)

----